Tulsidas: Childhood

-Legend goes that Tulsidas was born after staying in the womb for twelve months, he had all thirty-two teeth in his mouth at birth, his health and looks were like that of a five-year-old boy, and he did not cry at the time of his birth but uttered Ram instead.
+Tulsidas was born after staying in the womb for twelve months, he had all thirty-two teeth in his mouth at birth, his health and looks were like that of a five-year-old boy, and he did not cry at the time of his birth but uttered Rama instead.
 He was therefore named Rambola (literally, he who uttered Rama), as Tulsidas himself states in Vinaya Patrika.
 As per the Mula Gosain Charita, he was born under the Abhuktamūla constellation, which according to Hindu astrology causes immediate danger to the life of the father.
 Due to the inauspicious astrological configurations at the time of his birth, on the fourth night he was sent away by his parents with Chuniya (some sources call her Muniya), a female house-help of Hulsi.
 In his works Kavitavali and Vinayapatrika, Tulsidas attests to his family abandoning him after birth.

 Chuniya took the child to her village of Haripur and looked after him for five and a half years, after which she died.
 Rambola was left to fend for himself as an impoverished orphan, and wandered from door to door for menial jobs and alms.
 It is believed that the goddess Parvati assumed the form of a Brahmin woman and looked out for Rambola every day. or alternately, the disciple of Anantacharya.
 Rambola was given the Virakta Diksha (Vairagi initiation) with the new name of Tulsidas.
 Tulsidas narrates the dialogue that took place during the first meeting with his guru in a passage in the Vinayapatrika.
-When he was seven years old, his Upanayana ("sacred thread ceremony") was performed by Narharidas on the fifth day of the bright half of the month of Magha (January–February) at Ayodhya,Birthplace of Sri Rama.
+When he was seven years old, his Upanayana ("sacred thread ceremony") was performed by Narharidas on the fifth day of the bright half of the month of Magha (January–February) at Ayodhya, Birthplace of Sri Rama.
 Tulsidas started his learning at Ayodhya.
 After some time, Narharidas took him to a particular Varaha Kshetra Soron (a holy place with temple dedicated to Varaha – the boar avatar of Vishnu), where he first narrated the Ramayana to Tulsidas.
 Tulsidas mentions this in the Ramcharitmanas.